-RAYMOND SCHOOL DISTRICT SAU 33 INCIDENT COMPLAINT AND REPORTING FORM (FOR HARASSMENT OR BULLYING)
+RAYMOND SCHOOL DISTRICT SAU 33

+INCIDENT COMPLAINT AND REPORTING FORM

+(FOR HARASSMENT OR BULLYING)

 1. Name of Person Reporting Incident(s): 2.
-Check whether you are the: Victim/target of bel (or his/her parent/ 3.
-Check whether you are a: Student Staff men Other (specify) 3A.
+Check whether you are the: Victim/target of beh (or his/her parent/g uardian) 3.
+Check whether you are a: Student Staff mem ber (specify) 🗆 Parent/Guardian 🗆 O ther (specify) 3A.
 Provide Tel.
-No.; E-mail address: N 4.
+No.; E-mail address: 4.
 If student, state school name: Grade: 5.
 If staff member, state school name or work site: 6.
-Information about the Incident: Check whether: A. Name of victim/target of behavior: Student  Employee 🗋 Other Others: Student  Employee 🗋 Other B. Name of Subject (person who engaged in behavior): Others: C. Date and time of incident: D. Location: 🗆 class 🗆 hall 🗆 cafeteria 🗆 other area inside school 🗆 school grounds 🗆 bus 🗆 other E. Nature of incident (check all that apply): physical person □ verbal □ gesture □ electronic □ written al property □ school property □ other F. Are you aware of similar or related incidents?
+Information about the Incident: Check whether: A. Name of victim/target of behavior: Student Employee Other Others: 🗌 Student 🗌 Employee 🗌 Other B. Name of Subject (person who engaged in behavior): Others: C. Date and time of incident: D. Location: 🗆 class 🗆 hall 🗆 cafeteria 🗆 other area nside school \square school grounds \square bus \square other E. Nature of incident (check all that apply): physical persons] verbal [] gesture [] electronic [] written ll property [] school property [] other F. Are you aware of similar or related incidents?
 Yes 🗆 No 7.
-Witnesses (who saw incident or has information about how or why incident occurred) (Use additional paper, as needed) Name: Name: Name: 8.
-Describe the details of the incident, in the order it happe ened, and specifying where it occurred.
+Witnesses (who saw incident or has information about how o r why incident occurred) (Use additional paper, as needed) Name: □ Student □ Employee □ Other Name: □ Student □ Employee □ Other Name: Student Employee Other

+8. Describe the details of the incident, in the order it happened, and specifying where it occurred.
 Identify what each person involved did and said, stating actual words used.
 Use additional paper as needed.